Frank E. Gillette

-Frank E. Gillette was one of the last judges appointed to the Supreme Court of Oklahoma Territory.
+Frank E. Gillette was an American politician and attorney.
+He was one of the last judges appointed to the Supreme Court of Oklahoma Territory.
 He was appointed by President Theodore Roosevelt in 1902, and served until the court was abolished after statehood was granted to Oklahoma on November 16, 1907.
 Born in Ashtabula County, Ohio, on January 7, 1848, Gillette had moved with his parents to Emporia, Kansas when he was thirteen.
 After graduating from high school, he earned a degree from Kansas State Normal School then studied law and began to practice his profession in Hutchinson, Kansas in May, 1876.
 He moved to Kingman, Kansas and entered politics in 1882, where he was elected to the state legislature, representing Kingman County, and served for three terms.
 He was on the House Judiciary Committee, spending the last two years as chairman of that committee.
 He then was elected to the state senate and served for four years, which included serving as chairman of the Senate Judiciary Committee.
 At the end of his senatorial term, he moved to Oklahoma Territory and settled in El Reno where he opened a private law practice.